To the Members of NATCO Pharma Limited

 Report on the Audit of the Standalone Financial Statements

-2. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 (`Act') in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India including Indian Accounting Standards (`Ind AS') specified under section 133 of the Act of the state of affairs (financial position) of the Company as at 31st March 2019 and its profit (financial performance including other comprehensive income)its cash flows and the changes in equity for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("Act") in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31 March 2021 and profit and other comprehensiveincome changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion